-UBS Asset Management categorises certain sub-funds as ESG Integration funds.
 The Portfolio Manager aims to achieve investors' financial objectives while incorporating sustainability into the investment process.
 The Portfolio Manager defines sustainability as the ability to leverage the Environmental, Social and Governance (ESG) factors of business practices seeking to generate opportunities and mitigate risks that contribute to the long-term performance of issuers ("Sustainability").
 The Portfolio Manager believes that consideration of these factors will deliver better informed investment decisions.
-Unlike funds which promote ESG characteristics or with a specific sustainability or impact objective that may have a focused investment universe, ESG Integration Funds are investment funds that primarily aim at maximising financial performance, whereby ESG aspects are input factors within the investment process.
+Unlike funds which promote ESG characteristics or with a specific sustainability or impact objective that may have a focused investment universe, ESG Integrated Funds are investment funds that primarily aim at maximising financial performance, whereby ESG aspects are input factors within the investment process.
 Investment universe restrictions applied on all actively managed funds are captured in the Sustainability Exclusion Policy.
+Further binding factors, if applicable, are outlined in the Investment Policy of the sub-fund.

 ESG integration is driven by taking into account material ESG risks as part of the research process.
 For corporate issuers, this process utilises the ESG Material Issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
 This orientation toward financial materiality ensures that analysts focus on sustainability factors that can impact the financial performance of the company and therefore investment returns.
 ESG integration can also identify opportunities for engagement to improve the company's ESG risk profile and thereby mitigate the potential negative impact of ESG issues on the company's financial performance.
 The Portfolio Manager employs a proprietary ESG Risk Dashboard that combines multiple ESG data sources in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.
 For non-corporate issuers, the Portfolio Manager may apply a qualitative or quantitative ESG risk assessment that integrates data on the most material ESG factors.
 The analysis of material sustainability/ESG considerations can include many different aspects, such as the following among others: the carbon footprint, health and well-being, human rights, supply chain management, fair customer treatment and governance.
+The Portfolio Manager takes ESG integration into account when allocating to underlying strategies, including target funds.
+For underlying strategies managed by UBS, the Portfolio Manager identifies ESG integrated assets resulting from the ESG integration research process described above.
+For externally managed strategies, ESG integrated assets are identified via the third party manager research process.